frisky5/frisky5/README.md

 - 👋 Hi, I’m @frisky5
-- 👀 I’m interested in JAVA and anything computers
+- 👀 I’m interested in JAVA, React and SIP/WebRTC/Telephony
-- 🌱 I’m currently working on my personal project Tsuki Interactions Center.
-- 📫 How to reach me, well you can reach me at mahmood.alkhalil@outlook.com

 <!---
 frisky5/frisky5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.